 The City of Chicago's Department of Planning and Development recently conducted a comprehensive examination and public review process of manufacturing and industrial land use policies.
 A review of PMD uses found that heavy industrial land uses have dramatically decreased from 75 percent of PMD land use to 27 percent between 1990 and 2016.
 In that same timeframe, eight major industrial businesses within the Project Area have relocated or closed, including A. Finkl & Sons.
 Between 2002 and 2014 employment in manufacturing jobs decreased by 37 percent in the North Branch Industrial Corridor.
-The North Branch Industrial Corridor generally straddles the Chicago River and is generally bounded by Interstate 90/94 and the Union Pacific railroad on the west, Clybourn Avenue, Kingsbury Street, and the North Branch of the Chicago River on the east, a point 1000 feet north of Fullerton Avenue on the north, and Kinzie Street on the south, An analysis of job trends in the North Branch Industrial Corridor indicate a trend away from traditional industrial jobs and toward information technology and business-to-business job categories that are oriented toward advanced manufacturing, innovation and high tech offices, research, and other services.
+The North Branch Industrial Corridor generally straddles the Chicago River and is generally bounded by Interstate 90/94 and the Union Pacific railroad on the west, Clybourn Avenue, Kingsbury Street, and the North Branch of the Chicago River on the south, An analysis of job trends in the North Branch Industrial Corridor indicate a trend away from traditional industrial jobs and toward information technology and business-to-business job categories that are oriented toward advanced manufacturing, innovation and high tech offices, research, and other services.